Pharmr/legal/privacy-policy.md

 The information we collect on or through our Website may include:

-**User profile.** We collect data when users create or update their Pharmr accounts.
+**User profile.** We collect data when users create or update their Clinic accounts.
 This may include their name, email, phone number, login name and password, address, profile picture, payment or banking information (including related payment verification information), driver’s license and other government identification documents (which may indicate document numbers as well as birth date, gender, and photo).

 We may use the photos submitted by users to verify their identities, such as through facial verification technologies or a manual review process.
 For more information, please see the section titled “How we use personal data.”

 **Medical background check and identity verification.** This may include protected health information such as a prescription medical history lookup (if applicable), as well as a review of the user's state issued photo ID.
-This information may be collected by an authorized vendor on Pharmr’s behalf.
+This information may be collected by an authorized vendor on Clinic’s behalf.

 **Demographic data.** We may collect demographic data about users, including through user surveys.
 In some cases, we may also receive demographic data about users from third parties.

-**User content.** We collect the data submitted by users when they contact Pharmr customer support, provide ratings or compliments for other users or Telemedicine Service Providers or otherwise contact Pharmr.
-This also includes metadata relating to the method you use to communicate with Pharmr.
+**User content.** We collect the data submitted by users when they contact Clinic customer support, provide ratings or compliments for other users or Telemedicine Service Providers or otherwise contact Clinic.
+This also includes metadata relating to the method you use to communicate with Clinic.

 **Transaction information.** We collect transaction information related to the use of our services, services rendered by Telemedicine Service Providers, services rendered by Pharmacies, and other third party service providers,  including the type of services requested or provided, prescription details, prescription transaction information, order details, payment transaction information, date and time the service was provided, amount charged, and payment method.
 Additionally, if someone uses your promotion code, we may associate your name with that person.